-If you want to add more easy cod recipes to your weekly menu, check out my Blackened Cod, Southern Breaded Cod and my How to Cook Cod Tutorial.
+If you want to add more easy cod recipes to your weekly menu, check out my Broiled Cod, Southern Breaded Cod and my How to Cook Cod Tutorial.

 What you'll need to make this recipe: